-The County will use this criterion in an effort to distribute work equitably and consider amounts awarded and paid by the County.
+In parallel with the CSC's evaluation of Criteria 1A, 2A and 3A above, ISD The County will use this criterion in an effort to distribute work equitably and consider amounts awarded and paid by the County.
 Awarded and paid amounts will receive equal weight as a 50/50 distribution.

-Therefore, the criterion is determined as a ratio of each team's average of its awarded and paid amounts (Average Dollar Value or "ADV") to the team whose ADV is the highest ("Maximum ADV").
+Therefore, tThe criterion is determined as a ratio of each team's average of its awarded and paid amounts (Average Dollar Value or "ADV") to the team whose ADV is the highest ("Maximum ADV").
 The ADV shall be calculated as the average of the total of the dollars awarded and paid to the prime firm and all first tier subconsultants by the County, when they served as a prime firm in previous engagements, during the three-year period immediately preceding the submittal date.
-The amount resulting as the highest ADV, shall be the Maximum ADV.
+The amount resulting as the highest amount awarded and paid by the County ADV, shall be the Maximum ADV.